commercetools/commercetools-postman-collection/README.md

 ## Getting started

-For information on using the Postman Collections, refer to [Getting started with the commercetools Postman collections](GettingStarted.md).
+For information on how to use the commercetools Postman Collections and set up an environment, refer to [Getting started](GettingStarted.md).